Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Parallel DRL for Joint Power Allocation and Phase-shift Matrix Optimisation

-In the real-life applications, when we process all the data in a centralised manner, the information of the UAV's power and the IRS's phaseshift for the next action need to transfer at the beginning of each time step.
+In practical applications, when we process all the data in a centralised manner, the information of the UAV's power and the RIS's phase-shift for the next action need to transfer at the beginning of each time step.
 The delay will be occurred and make the system unable to deal efficiently with the dynamic environment.
-Thus, we proposed a parallel DRL (PDRL) technique for joint power allocation and phaseshift matrix optimisation in this section.
+Thus, we propose a parallel DRL (PDRL) technique for joint power allocation and phase-shift matrix optimisation.
 As the definition of the DRL model, the agents do not know the environmental factor.
-Thus, in our system, the $n$th UAV has no idea about the power of the $m$th UAV and the diagonal matrix at the IRS.
-Similarly, the IRS controller does not know about the transmit power at the UAV.
+Thus, in our system, the $n$th UAV has no idea about the power of the $m$th UAV and the diagonal matrix at the RIS.
+Similarly, the RIS controller does not know about the transmit power at the UAV.